-When NASA’s Ingenuity Mars Helicopter hovered above the Red Planet April 19 on its maiden voyage, the moment was hailed as the first instance of powered, controlled flight on another planet.
+When NASA’s Ingenuity Mars Helicopter hovered above the Red Planet on April 19 on its maiden voyage, the moment was hailed as the first instance of powered, controlled flight on another planet.
 Figuring out how to fly on Mars, where the air is thin but gravity is about a third of that on Earth, took years of work.
 Along with the challenge of developing a craft that was up to the task, the mission needed software to make the unprecedented flights possible.

 So they turned to F Prime, a reusable, multi-mission flight software framework designed for CubeSats, small spacecraft, and instruments.
 The software was architected by Tim Canham in 2013 as part of a technology exploration effort at NASA’s Jet Propulsion Laboratory in Southern California with the aim of creating a streamlined, low-cost software development approach that would allow components written for one application to be reused easily in other applications and run on a range of processors.

 In 2017, the team pushed for F Prime to be released as open-source, meaning anyone could freely access the software’s source code, allowing external collaborators, universities, and the general public to use the framework on their own projects.
 It is one of hundreds of codes NASA makes available to the public for free, both as open-source or through its software catalog.